deademo/deaweb/README.md

 # API reference
 ### Request
 ##### **`Request.headers`** _(dict or None)_
-Contains dict of request headers.
+Contains dict of a request headers.
 None if headers not read.
 Example:
 ```
 @app.handler('/')